Fireside chats: Legacy

 Every U.S. president since Roosevelt has delivered periodic addresses to the American people, first on radio, and later adding television and the Internet.
 The practice of regularly scheduled addresses began in 1982 when President Ronald Reagan started delivering a radio broadcast every Saturday.
 Currently, presidents use newer and more advanced forms of communication using specific social media outlets to project to bigger groups of people.
 Recent presidents also use news broadcast stations to their benefit to communicate more efficiently with bigger audiences.
 President Barack Obama used the social media network Twitter for the first time in 2009 to address the public, much like Roosevelt did while giving his famous fireside chats.

 Accolades

-The series of Roosevelt's 30 fireside chats was included with the first 50 recordings made part of the National Recording Registry of the Library of Congress.
+The series of Roosevelt's 30 fireside chats were included with the first 50 recordings made part of the National Recording Registry of the Library of Congress.
 It is noted as "an influential series of radio broadcasts in which Roosevelt utilized the media to present his programs and ideas directly to the public and thereby redefined the relationship between the President and the American people."